-Similarly, Figure 9 displays the moisture removal rate of the bins observed within 2019 and 2020 for indirect and direct-fired heaters when compared to supply air temperature.
-These values are related to Figure 8, as higher supply air temperatures reduce the supply air relative humidity, therefore, result in increase drying rates.
-This figure displays bins utilizing lower supply air temperatures, resulted in a lower moisture removal rate, while bins supplying higher air temperatures had quicker moisture removal rates.
+Similarly, Figure 13 displays the moisture removal rate of the bins observed for indirect and directfired heaters when compared to supply air temperature.
+These values are related to Figure 12, since as the supply air temperature increases the supply air RH decreases.
+Figure 13 displays bins utilizing lower supply air temperatures, resulted in a lower moisture removal rate, while bins supplying higher supply air temperatures had quicker moisture removal rates.
 Direct fired heating systems did appear to have a more significant correlation between moisture removal rates and supply air temperatures than indirect-fired heaters.
 This is likely because direct-fired heating systems have more data samples than indirect heaters, resulting in data variation being less impactful on final conclusions.
-However, may also be a result of reduced combustion-related moisture in indirect fired heaters due to combustion gases being exhausted rather than supplied to the bin.
-This would result in indirect heaters to have lower supply air humidity while having similar supply air temperatures to direct-fired heaters.
+The stronger correlation may also be a result of reduced combustion-related moisture in indirect fired heaters entering the bin.
+This would result in indirect fired heaters having a lower supply air humidity while having similar supply air temperatures when compared to direct-fired heaters.
 The difference in combustion moisture from indirect to direct heaters is theoretically small, therefore, more indirect-fired data samples are required to determine definitive conclusions.

-Figure 9: Moisture Removal Vs. Supply Air Temperature
+Figure 13: Moisture Removal Vs Supply Air Temperature